 In 2008, Wilma Buffaloe passed away.
 At the time of her death at age 85, Wilma was the oldest, active Red Brangus Breeder.
 She bought her last registered heifer in the CX Advantage Sale in October 2007 and she actively made decisions about which bulls to buy to improve our herd.
 Her last two Bull purchases were CX Home Run 135P and Sureway’s Rocky Street 227N.
 These bulls are held in partnership with Cox Excalibur and Triangle Farms respectively.

 Lissa Buffaloe is the youngest Buffaloe daughter and has received her Bachelor’s and Masters degree from Texas A&M. Lissa is active in our Show Cattle Program and shows our cattle at the San Antonio Livestock Exposition and the Houston Livestock Show & Rodeo.
+In 2015, Lissa married Dan Traber of Victoria, Texas.
+Dan and Lissa now reside in Houston, Texas.

 We are proud of our heritage in the breeding of Brahman influenced cattle.
 We have used the best bulls and top females in Red Brangus to develop our herd and have passed this legacy to my daughters Tracee and Lissa.